markqvist/Sideband/README.md

 On Linux, this installation method **includes desktop integration**, so that Sideband will show up in your applications menu and launchers.

-If you are using an operating system that blocks normal user package installation via `pip`, you can return `pip` to normal behaviour by editing the `~/.config/pip/pip.conf` file, and adding the following directive in the `[global]` section:
+**Please Note!** If you are using an operating system that blocks normal user package installation via `pip`, it's easy to permanently return `pip` to normal behaviour by editing the `~/.config/pip/pip.conf` file, and adding the following directive in the `[global]` section:

 ```text
 [global]
 break-system-packages = true
 ```

+You can also simply add the `--break-system-packages` directive on a per-installation basis.
+For example, on a system that blocks normal user package installation, you can install Sideband by running `pip install sbapp --break-system-packages`.

 You *can* use the `pipx` tool to install Sideband in an isolated environment, but on Linux you will have to launch Sideband from the command line, or create your own launcher links, since `pipx` does not support desktop integration.
 Unfortunately, it does not seem like `pipx` will be adding desktop integration in the near future, so restoring the original `pip` tool to its proper behaviour is recommended for now.
 If you want to use `pipx` anyway, it is as simple as: